-It is a guided tour, so you will learn a lot about each product being made.
+It is a guided tour, so you will learn a lot about the production of each product.

-You will love this tour if you have never toured a chocolate factory before.
+You will love this tour if you have never toured a chocolate factory.

-Seeing these sweet things being made is a unique experience that you're sure to treasure for the rest of your life.
+Seeing these sweets being made is a unique experience you will treasure for the rest of your life.

 The tour includes a sample treat as well.